Maahantuoja/mooc_fullstackopen_palautusrepositorio/osa0/README.md

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/notes
     activate server

-    Note right of browser: The browser requests the page content and structure from the server (HTML code).
+    Note right of browser: The browser refreshes the /notes page by sending a GET request.

     server-->>browser: HTML document
     deactivate server

+    Note left of server: The server responds with an HTML document that defines the structure of the page.

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/main.css
     activate server

+    Note right of browser: The browser requests a CSS file (main.css) to display the page layout correctly.

     server-->>browser: the css file
     deactivate server

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/main.js
     activate server

+    Note right of browser: The browser requests a JavaScript file (main.js) that is responsible for the functionality of the page.

     server-->>browser: the JavaScript file
     deactivate server